MCP Integration Guide

 Tools Not Available

-Restart Claude Code after installation.
+Restart your AI tool after installation.
 If tools still don't appear, try removing and re-adding the MCP server.
+For Claude Code, use: claude mcp remove workunit && claude mcp add --transport http workunit https://workunit.app/mcp

 Authentication Issues